tsnellgrove/dark_castle3/doc/to_do.md

 *** Timer Decisions ***
-- timers must be set by machines rather than triggered by player commands
+- timers are set by machines rather than triggered by player commands
+- other than providing description text, timers are dumb - they just count -  a machine takes all actions

 *** Future obj Ideas ***
 - timers as obj